-6. UTORcwn Wireless networks at Trinity:

-UTOR Campus Wireless Network (UTORcwn) access points provide wi-fi access in all common areas of the College as well as to all residence rooms, the Larkin building and the Graham Library.

-UofT SSID: The "UofT" network requires a UTORid for access.
-UTORid's are provided in advance during enrolment application procedures, however new UTORid's are only activated when you receive your T-Card and activation key at the T-Card office at Robart's Library (room 2054A).
-Before you can access the UofT wi-fi network, you will need to register your UTORid by using the VERIFY TOOL (at https://www.utorid.utoronto.ca/cgi-bin/utorid/verify.pl), even if your UTORid is working for other services.
-There will be a short delay between verifying and being able to access UofT.
-There is no See http://help.ic.utoronto.ca/content/20/704/en/wireless-access.html for a step-by-step guide to connect your computer.

-ALL support for the UTORcwn wireless networks is provided by Robarts Library Info Commons Helpdesk and Helpline (416-978-HELP).
-Trinity College IT staff are not tasked with providing support for the wireless networks (so please contact Robarts instead!)

-7. Outgoing mail server requirements:

-UTmail+ is the student email and calendar service at the University of Toronto.
-The service is powered by Microsoft’s Live@edu platform and supports integrated email, calendaring, contacts and task lists.
-UTORmail is now an email service for University of Toronto staff and faculty.

-UTmail+ lets you use a web browser to access your mailbox from any computer that has an internet connection by logging on to mail.utoronto.ca.
-You can also access UTmail+ through mail clients like Outlook, or mobile devices like iPhone.
-UTmail+ users also have the option of signing up for Microsoft Skydrive, which provides 7 GB of free online storage.

-Please see http://help.ic.utoronto.ca/solution_id_1754.html for details on getting and configuring UTmail+.
+ResNet Information Kit** > > 6.
+UTORcwn Wireless networks at Trinity: > > UTOR Campus Wireless Network (UTORcwn) access points provide wi-fi access in all common areas of the College as well as > to all residence rooms, the Larkin building and the Graham Library. > > UofT SSID: The "UofT" network requires a UTORid for access.
+UTORid's are provided in advance during enrolment > application procedures, however new UTORid's are only activated when you receive your T-Card and activation key at the > T-Card office at Robart's Library (room 2054A).
+Before you can access the UofT wi-fi network, you will need to register > your UTORid by using the VERIFY TOOL (at https://www.utorid.utoronto.ca/cgi-bin/utorid/verify.pl), even if your UTORid > is working for other services.
+There may be a short delay between verifying and being able to access UofT.
+There is no > See http://help.ic.utoronto.ca/content/20/704/en/wireless-access.html for a step-by-step guide to connect your computer. > > ALL support for the UTORcwn wireless networks is provided by Robarts Library Info Commons Helpdesk and Helpline > (416-978-HELP).
+Trinity College IT staff are not tasked with providing support for the wireless networks (so please > contact Robarts instead!) > > 7.
+Outgoing mail server requirements: > > UTmail+ is the student email and calendar service at the University of Toronto.
+The service is powered by Microsoft’s > Live@edu platform and supports integrated email, calendaring, contacts and task lists.
+UTORmail is now an email service > for University of Toronto staff and faculty. > > UTmail+ lets you use a web browser to access your mailbox from any computer that has an internet connection by logging > on to mail.utoronto.ca.
+You can also access UTmail+ through mail clients like Outlook, or mobile devices like iPhone. > UTmail+ users also have the option of signing up for Microsoft Skydrive, which provides 7 GB of free online storage. > > Please see http://help.ic.utoronto.ca/solution_id_1754.html for details on getting and configuring UTmail+.